Uluru-Kata Tjuta park passes

 If you can’t buy your pass online, you can pick one up at the entry station on your way into the park.

-Australian school and community groups may be eligible for free entry to the park.
+Australian school students who are travelling as part of a school trip or other group learning program may be eligible for free entry to the park.

 You may need an additional permit if you are doing commercial activities inside the park or visiting Aboriginal land outside the park.